Helpful Tips

 Check-in at the hotel is 3 pm but every effort will be made to accommodate early arrivals.
 If your room is unavailable upon arrival you may have lunch or a drink at the hotel or take the hotel shuttle up to the village of St Paul de Vence.

-Lunch on Wednesday and Thursday at the hotel is included in the tour price.
+Lunch on Wednesday at the hotel is included in the tour price.
 Some guests, though, may choose to have lunch on their own in the village.

-A “free day” has been added to the tour to help mitigate the effects of jet lag, so Wednesday may be spent as you wish.
+No activities (other than dinner) are planned for Wednesday (arrival day) so that guests have time to rest after a day of travel.
 The hotel has food and bar service and a lovely heated pool should you choose to simply relax at La Grande Bastide.

-The driving portion of the tour “officially” starts on Thursday around 2 pm with a car orientation at the hotel.
+The driving portion of the tour “officially” begins on Thursday.

 We do ask that each couple provides the hotel with a valid credit card upon check-in to ensure a smooth check-out and avoid any confusion about charges for misc. drinks, etc. (unscheduled meals and drinks are not included in the tour price).